bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 See demo of Gmedia Gallery Modules:

+*   [Phantom Pro - Mixed Gallery Module](http://codeasily.com/portfolio-item/gmedia-phantom-pro/) is the Wall/Grid Gallery with social sharing - you can easily change thumbnail sizes, colors, navigation, borders, add stylish labels to thumbnails ... and much more.
+PhotoSwipe like theme on touch devices.. only better.
-*   [WaveSurfer Module](http://codeasily.com/portfolio-item/gmedia-wavesurfer/) superior responsive SoundCloud like music player with terms support (tags, albums, categories) and ability to show track covers, download button, custom link button, like button, share button, plays & comments counter.
+*   [WaveSurfer - Music Module](http://codeasily.com/portfolio-item/gmedia-wavesurfer/) superior responsive SoundCloud like music player with terms support (tags, albums, categories) and ability to show track covers, download button, custom link button, like button, share button, plays & comments counter.
-*   [PhotoTravlr Module](http://codeasily.com/portfolio/gmedia-gallery-modules/gmedia-phototravlr/) is amazing responsive gallery with terms support (tags, albums, categories) and details for each image like author, caption, download button, link button, like button, EXIF info, location map.
+*   [PhotoTravlr - Gallery Module](http://codeasily.com/portfolio/gmedia-gallery-modules/gmedia-phototravlr/) is amazing responsive gallery with terms support (tags, albums, categories) and details for each image like author, caption, download button, link button, like button, EXIF info, location map.
 Can be in full window and full screen mode.
-*   [PhotoMania Module (GmediaCloud demo)](http://codeasily.com/portfolio-item/gmedia-photomania/) - free responsive gallery with thumbs panel and other details for each image like author, caption, download button, link button, like button.
+*   [PhotoMania - Gallery Module (GmediaCloud demo)](http://codeasily.com/portfolio-item/gmedia-photomania/) - free responsive gallery with thumbs panel and other details for each image like author, caption, download button, link button, like button.
 Can be in full window and full screen mode.
-*   [Mosaic Module](http://codeasily.com/portfolio-item/gmedia-mosaic/) is an image gallery with masonry layout built on jQuery.
+*   [Mosaic - Gallery Module](http://codeasily.com/portfolio-item/gmedia-mosaic/) is an image gallery with masonry layout built on jQuery.
 Responsive gallery with built in prettyPhoto lightbox for big images.
-*   [RealSlider Module](http://codeasily.com/portfolio-item/gmedia-realslider/) is an image/video gallery slider module built on jQuery.
+*   [RealSlider - Gallery Module](http://codeasily.com/portfolio-item/gmedia-realslider/) is an image/video gallery slider module built on jQuery.
 RealSlider module is responsive and touch friendly gallery with 50+ options for customization.
-*   [Phantom Module](http://codeasily.com/portfolio-item/gmedia-phantom/) is the Wall/Grid Gallery with social sharing - you can easily change thumbnail sizes, colors, navigation, borders, add stylish labels to thumbnails ... and much more.
-PhotoSwipe like theme on touch devices.. only better.
-*   [PhotoBox Module](http://codeasily.com/portfolio-item/gmedia-photobox/) - a lightweight image gallery which uses only CSS3 for silky-smooth animations and transitions.
+*   [PhotoBox - Gallery Module](http://codeasily.com/portfolio-item/gmedia-photobox/) - a lightweight image gallery which uses only CSS3 for silky-smooth animations and transitions.
 *   [Music Player Module](http://codeasily.com/portfolio-item/gmedia-music-player/) - beautiful audio player with playlist is totally written in jQuery and HTML5.
 *   [Afflux Module](http://codeasily.com/portfolio-item/gmedia-afflux/) with touch/swipe interface on mobile browsers.
 Multi-tab professional photo gallery module with autoslideshow feature.
 *   [Slider Module](http://codeasily.com/portfolio-item/gmedia-slider/) - shows your images in one line sliding them one by one + LightBox for big images & Link to other pages or files.